 - Nespresso USA, Inc. v.
-Williams-Sonoma, Inc. (S.D.N.Y.)
+Peet’s Coffee, Inc. (S.D.N.Y.)
 Representing Nespresso USA in Section 43(a) trade-dress infringement case concerning retailer’s competing espresso capsules.

 - Roman Scanlon, et al. v.
 Curtis International Ltd. and Technicolor SA, 465 F. Supp.
 3d 1054 (E.D.
 Cal.
 2020).
 Secured dismissal of trademark owner from putative false-advertising class action concerning lumens terminology based on lack of personal jurisdiction.

 - Rodriguez-Marquez, et al. v.
-Google LLC, Spotify, USA Inc., et al., Case No. 3:18-cv-01652(D.P.R.
-2020).
+Google LLC, Spotify, USA Inc., et al., (D.P.R.).
 Obtained dismissal of Complaint against Google and Spotify for failure to state a claim in copyright-infringement lawsuit concerning musical composition.

 - Tournament of Roses Parade Association, Inc. v.
 City of Pasadena.
 Represented organizer of world-famous ROSE PARADE and ROSE BOWL GAME in dispute with City of Pasadena concerning use of “ROSE BOWL GAME” and related marks for 2021 College Football Playoff Semifinal.

 - Osem Food Indus.
 Ltd., et al. v.
-Zetov, Inc. (S.D.N.Y.
-2020) Represented owner of BAMBA-brand snacks in Lanham Act trademark infringement and unfair competition case against former distributor.
+Zetov, Inc. (S.D.N.Y.)
+Represented owner of BAMBA-brand snacks in Lanham Act trademark infringement and unfair competition case against former distributor.

 - Epson America, Inc. v.
 Curtis International Ltd. and Technicolor SA (C.D.
 Cal.
 2019).
 Represented trademark owner and exclusive licensee in Section 43(a)(1)(B) false-advertising case concerning lumens terminology.